Product Mix Pricing Strategies Explained with Examples

 Not always things go as planned.
 To regain balance, organizations have to take the difficult decision to eliminate brands from the product mix under two circumstances:

-• If the manufacturing cost is too high and it is not feasible to increase the price.
+• If the manufacturing cost is too high and correspondingly, it is not feasible to increase the selling price

 P&G has phased out nearly 30 brands and divested about 50 products as they performed below expectations.
-They exited the prescription drug, food, and pet category completely.
+The company exited the prescription drug, food, and pet category completely.

 More Insights